 Did you know you can have a watermark on your video?
 You can put your company logo on it, then when people click it – it asks them to subscribe.
 The problem?
 Who would want to click your company logo?
 Instead of uploading your company logo as a watermark, use a YouTube subscribe image as Neil has done.

 To upload the watermark, go to your Creator Studio, click channel, then select Branding.
 Here you can upload a subscribe watermark that will appear on all your videos just like Neil.

 Congrats!
-It’s now easier to get subscribers.
+This YouTube hack now makes it easier for you to get subscribers.

 Keyword Your Profile

 Before you go all in on optimizing your videos, ensure you add keywords to your profile.
 The keywords should coincide with the content you upload.
 Once again, go to your Creator Studio, click channel, then select Advanced.
 Here you can put in relevant keywords next to “Channel keywords.”
 I recommend putting in branded keywords like your company and personal name.
 Then add the other keywords you wish to become a thought leader in.